 Tinda gourd.
 Note for light green, smooth skin produce. |

-Inside, its while flesh is soft, with soft, ovate seeds located chiefly at its core.
+Inside, its white flesh is soft, with soft, ovate seeds located chiefly at its core.
 Tinda has a neutral flavor and tastes somewhat described as light-sweet like a bottle gourd.

 Tinda are ready to harvest in 12-15 weeks from sowing, depending on temperature and growing conditions.
 Young fruits are harvested while just short of full maturity to use as vegetables.

-Tinda gourd is very low calorie vegetable; just holds 21 cal/100g, relatively same calories as in pumpkins (26 cal/100g).
+Tinda gourd is a very low-calorie vegetable; just holds 21 cal/100g, relatively the same calories as in pumpkins (26 cal/100g).

-Nonetheless, it carries ample concentrations of vitamins, minerals and fiber that help in overall health nad wellness.
+Nonetheless, it carries ample concentrations of vitamins, minerals, and fiber that help in overall health and wellness.

 Indian squash peel is a good source of dietary fiber which helps in smooth bowel movements and offers protection against colon cancers by eliminating toxic compounds from the gut.

-Tinda squash is gluten-free food items and is one of better alternative food substitute in people suffering from spectrum of gluten-related disorders.
+Tinda squash is gluten-free food item and is one of the better alternative food substitutes for people suffering from a spectrum of gluten-related disorders.
 Gluten is a protein molecule in foods that causes severe food intolerance in non-celiac (gluten sensitivity) as well as celiac disease patients.

 Fresh Tinda squash holds relatively more amounts of vitamin-C (18 mg/100 g or 20% of RDA /100 g) than cucumbers.
-Vitamin-C is a water-soluble anti-oxidant that plays role as immunity booster, collagen synthesis in bones, cartilage, and blood vessels, and aids in the absorption of iron.
+Vitamin C is a water-soluble antioxidant that plays a role as an immunity booster, collagen synthesis in bones, cartilage, and blood vessels, and aids in the absorption of iron.

-Being a squash vegetable, it is very low in sodium but compose higher amounts of potassium, an important intra-cellular electrolyte.
-Potassium is a heart friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressing effects of sodium.
+Being a squash vegetable, it is very low in sodium but composes higher amounts of potassium, an important intra-cellular electrolyte.
+Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering the pressing effects of sodium.

-Further, Tinda squash carry modest levels of other B-complex groups of vitamins like thiamin, riboflavin, and minerals like calcium, iron, manganese, phosphorus, and zinc.
+Further, Tinda squash carries modest levels of other B-complex groups of vitamins like thiamin, and riboflavin, and minerals like calcium, iron, manganese, phosphorus, and zinc.

 In traditional ayurvedic medicine, Tinda squash has been thought to be alkaline in nature, and hence its consumption has a cooling and neutralizing effect on stomach acids and as such used effectively for treating digestive ailments like hyperacidity, dyspepsia, and ulcers.
 It is also used to treat diabetes.